rgregg2014/spooky-puns-2021/README.md

 ## Usage

 Load the page and wait.
 Then the side-splitting laughter ensues.
+Here's a [link](https://rgregg2014.github.io/spooky-puns-2021/).

 ## Contributing